PROs and CONs of Selling a Tenant Occupied Property

 Tenants usually cover all of the utilities.
 However, if the home is vacant the landlord will have to cover all of these expenses.
 Now, there are some owners who won’t keep the utilities on in order to save money, but it’s never recommended.

-What are the CONs to Selling a Tenant Occupied Home?
+What are the Cons of Selling a Tenant-Occupied Home?

 A majority of tenants do not want strangers walking through the home they’re renting.
-So they may make viewing the home impossible and put unrealistic restrictions on showings.
+So they might make viewing the home impossible and put unrealistic restrictions for showings.

-Some of these restrictions might include a 24-hour notice.
-Others include not allowing a lockbox or limit the days and times the home can be shown.
+Some of these restrictions might include a 24-hour to 48-hour notice.
+While others may include not allowing a lockbox for easy access or limiting the days and times the home can be shown.
+It’s also not uncommon for tenants to agree to a showing appointment and then cancel at the last minute.

 Not Show Ready